-- 2.1.1 A cross appointment shall be made only: - a) with the consent of the Faculty member; and, - b) on the recommendation of the Chairs or Co-ordinators of the Department(s) or Interdisciplinary Programme(s) involved. - 2.1.2 Such a recommendation of the Chair(s) or Co-ordinator(s) shall be made only after consultation with the Faculty members of the relevant Department(s) or Interdisciplinary Programme(s). - 2.2 A cross appointment shall be made by the Academic Vice-President and Provost. - 2.3.1 A cross appointment may be of any length, but the appointment shall be made for a fixed period. - 2.3.2 The period of the cross-appointment shall be specified in the letter of appointment.
+- 2.1.1 A cross appointment shall be made only: - a) with the consent of the Faculty member; and, - b) on the recommendation of the Chairs and Co-ordinator of the Department(s) or Interdisciplinary Programme involved. - 2.1.2 Such a recommendation of the Chair(s) and Co-ordinator shall be made only after consultation with the Faculty members of the relevant Department(s) and Interdisciplinary Programme. - 2.2 A cross appointment shall be made by the Academic Vice-President and Provost. - 2.3.1 A cross appointment may be of any length, but the appointment shall be made for a fixed period. - 2.3.2 The period of the cross-appointment shall be specified in the letter of appointment. - 2.3.3 A cross appointment may be altered or renewed as appropriate; see clause 4 below.

-- 2.3.3 A cross appointment may be altered or renewed as appropriate; see clause 4 below. - 3.0 Terms of Appointment - 3.1 The letter of appointment shall state the sharing, if any, of duties and responsibilities between the two or more Departments or Interdisciplinary Programmes. - 3.2 The letter of appointment shall also identify the Department or Interdisciplinary Programme in which the Faculty member holds primary responsibility. - 3.3.1 An individual holding a cross appointment has the full rights of a Faculty member both in the Department or Interdisciplinary Programme of primary responsibility and in the Department(s) or Interdisciplinary Programme(s) in which he or she holds the secondary appointment(s). - 3.3.2 Such rights include, but are not limited to, the right to: - a) attend and participate fully in meetings; - b) vote; and, - c) be appointed or elected to committees. - 3.4 The level of administrative and academic support available to the Faculty member by the Department(s) or Interdisciplinary Programme(s) of secondary responsibility shall be mutually agreed by the Chair(s) or Co-ordinator(s) and the Faculty member. - 3.5 If the Departments or Interdisciplinary Programmes are in different Faculties, the Faculty member with a cross appointment shall be a member of only the Faculty that includes the Department or Interdisciplinary Programme of primary responsibility. - 4.0 Renewal or Alteration of a Cross Appointment - 4.1 A cross appointment may be renewed or altered with the consent of the Faculty member and on the recommendation of the Chair(s) or Co-ordinator(s) after consultation with the Faculty members of their Department(s) or Interdisciplinary Programme(s). - 5.0 Termination of a Cross Appointment - 5.1 The termination or alteration of a cross appointment, except for cause, shall not in itself jeopardise the Faculty member's appointment with the University in the Department or Interdisciplinary Programme of primary responsibility. - 5.2 A cross appointment will normally terminate upon the termination of the appointment in the Department or Interdisciplinary Programme of primary responsibility.
+3.0 Terms of Appointment

+- 3.1 The letter of appointment shall state the sharing, if any, of duties and responsibilities between the two Departments or between the Department and the Interdisciplinary Programme. - 3.2 The letter of appointment shall also identify the Department in which the Faculty member holds the primary appointment. - 3.3.1 An individual holding a cross appointment has the full rights of a Faculty member both in the Department of primary responsibility and in the Department or Interdisciplinary Programme in which he or she holds the secondary appointment. - 3.3.2 Such rights include, but are not limited to, the right to: - a) attend and participate fully in meetings; - b) vote; and, - c) be appointed or elected to committees.

+- 3.4 The level of administrative and academic support available to the Faculty member by the Department or Interdisciplinary Programme of secondary responsibility shall be mutually agreed upon by the Chair(s) and Co-ordinator and the Faculty member. - 3.5 If the Departments or Interdisciplinary Programme are in different Faculties, the Faculty member with a cross appointment shall be a member of only the Faculty that includes the Department of primary appointment.

+4.0 Renewal or Alteration of a Cross Appointment

+- 4.1 A cross appointment may be renewed or altered with the consent of the Faculty member and on the recommendation of the Chair(s) and Co-ordinator after consultation with the Faculty members of their Department(s) or Interdisciplinary Programme. - 4.2 A renewal or alteration of a cross appointment shall be made by the Academic Vice President & Provost.

-6.0 Evaluation of a Faculty member with a Cross Appointment
+5.0 Termination of a Cross Appointment